-- 8. The owner/operator shall maintain a operations log for this unit current and on-site (or at a central location) for a minimum of five (5) years, and this log shall be provided to District, State and Federal personnel upon request.
-The log shall include, at a minimum, the information specified below: - (a) Date of each use and duration of each use (in hours); - (b) Calendar year operation in terms of fuel consumption (in DSCF) and total hours.
+- 4. The owner/operator shall maintain an operations log for this unit current and on-site (or at a central location) for a minimum of five (5) years, and this log shall be provided to District, State and Federal personnel upon request.
+The log shall include, at a minimum, the information specified below: - a.
+Date of each use and duration of each use (in hours); - b.
+Calendar year operation in terms of fuel consumption (in DSCF) and total hours. - c.
+Keep records of maintenance

-[40 CFR 63.6655; District Rule 1302(C)(2)(a)]
+[District Rule 1302(C)(2)(a)]